WELCOME! Ahlan wa Sahlan!

-Egyptian dance (a.k.a. “bellydance”) is SO much more than shakin’ it in a sparkly costume!
+Egyptian dance (a.k.a. “bellydance”) is much more than shakin’ it in a sparkly costume!

-Called raks sharqi or Orientale dance in its home countries of Egypt, Lebanon, and Turkey, this dance form incorporates pre-19th century earthy movements of the hips and torso, shaking, oscillations, articulations, combined in the 1920s with elements of Western dance including ballet, Latin, jazz, and Broadway.
+Bellydance is called raqs sharqi or Orientale/Oryantal dance, in its home countries of Egypt, Lebanon, and Turkey.
+The dance form incorporates pre-19th century earthy movements of the hips and torso, shaking, oscillations, undulations, articulations, intentionally combined in the 1920’s with elements of Western dance including ballet, Latin, jazz, and Broadway.

-Egyptian dance is playful, joyful, beautiful, and emotive, embodying the sumptuous music of the Arab world.
-It is body-friendly and adaptable to a variety of abilities and personalities.
+Egyptian raqs sharqi is many things at once: playful, joyful, beautiful, and emotive, embodying the sumptuous and gorgeous music of the Arab world.
+It is body-friendly and very adaptable to a variety of abilities, ages, sizes, chapes, and personalities.

 Not sure what Egyptian bellydance looks like?
 Check out Sahra Saeeda Kent‘s YouTube channel on Cairo bellydance and its stars: